SciCompMod/memilio/pycode/epidemiology/epidata/README.rst

 Results
 -------

-Following data is written either in json or hdf5 format
+The data is written either in json or hdf5 format

 For RKI: